Digital Twins

 Privacy, Ethics, and Regulatory Challenges

 With great power comes great responsibility.
-The EU AI Act, which came into force in 2024, aims to balance innovation with fundamental rights and safety.
+The EU AI Act, which came into effect in 2024, aims to balance innovation with fundamental rights and safety.
 Companies must proactively consider bias in AI models, data privacy, and the ethical implications of deploying such technologies.

 Consider using synthetic data generated by GANs to address bias, and leverage tools like SHAP or LIME to build more explainable AI systems.
 We need AI that supports human goals and values—technology that can improve lives rather than endanger them.